DataChipp/httpserver/README.md

-# httpserver
+# proxyserver
-An HTTP Server implemented using Azure Functions
+A Proxy Server for APIs and static assets implemented using Azure Functions

 ### Running with port 8080: